jasl/vibe_photos_v4/blueprints/phase_final/knowledge/lessons_learned.md

   - Design the perception pipeline to be pluggable so models can evolve without rewriting the rest of the system.
 - Cache aggressively:
   - Thumbnails, detections, captions, embeddings, and (future) OCR results should be cached under `cache/` and reused across runs.
+  - Treat caches as durable artifacts and databases as projections; updating schemas should prefer rebuilds from cache (using a manifest version) over ad‑hoc migration scripts when feasible.

 ## 3. Process Improvements